-Foxtail Bulbous favours depressions where water may lie in winter, and cattle-trampled areas, often growing with A. geniculatus in unimproved grazing marshes.
+Bulbous Foxtail favours depressions where water may lie in winter, and cattle-trampled areas, often growing with A. geniculatus in unimproved grazing marshes.
 The species does not grow in saltmarsh conditions, and excessive salinity may stunt its growth.
-It is said to spread by seed and occasionally, but not habitually, by dispersal of 'bulbs'10. the However, cultivation of Kent material has pointed glumes and the delicate upright habit of A. bulbosus (less geniculate than A. geniculatus) help separate the two species, and the 'bulb's themselves provide confirmation.
+It is said to spread by seed and occasionally, but not habitually, by dispersal of the 'bulbs'14.
+However, cultivation of Kent material has shown that it is capable of spreading through the production of 'bulbs' along the nodes of the stolons which develop after flowering.

+Production of 'bulbs' along the stolons.
+Photo by Geoffrey Kitchener, 20 January 2017 pointed glumes and the delicate upright habit of A. bulbosus (less geniculate than A. geniculatus) help separate the two species, and the 'bulb's themselves provide confirmation.
 FitzGerald (1989) provides some interesting observations on habitat and associated flora: A. bulbosus commonly grows at the interface of Juncus gerardii swards and the more open Festuca rubra - Carex distans turf, fringing the damper area where A. geniculatus grows or perched on tussocks in wet places trampled by cattle.
 At the Isle of Harty and Seasalter, the annual clovers Trifolium micranthum and T. ornithopodioides are indicator species for areas of turf which may contain Bulbous Foxtail.